manjunathmmath/spring-boot-datatable-example/README.md

 # spring-boot-datatable-example
 - Spring boot application showing how to integrate with data tables.
-- Connecting to h2 datatbes
+- Connecting to h2 database
-- With export options
+- Datatable export options